astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 Note that the index $\beta$ for the four velocity in Equation {eq}`fullLorF` is a subscript.
 When you lower the index, you also make the time component negative.
 Hence the $-c$ in Equation {eq}`LFrow1`.
-The first column of the EM tensor ($F^{\alpha 0}$) has negative signs on all the $E$ components, so you need the $\gamma c$ component of the four-velocity to be negative, which makes the final answer positive, as it needs to be for Equation {eq}`M4EMall4`.
+The first column of the EM tensor ($F^{\alpha 0}$, see Equation {eq}`EMtensorfin`) has negative signs on all the $E$ components, so you need the $\gamma c$ component of the four-velocity to be negative, which makes the final answer positive, as it needs to be for Equation {eq}`M4EMall4`.
 If you use it consistently, Einstein notation will always get you the right answer, but you have to be careful about using it right.

 ```{warning}
 You have to watch the greek letters carefully in Einstein notation.